-The NRC staff reviewed Section 7.0 of the walkdown report, which summarizes the results of the seismic walkdowns and area walk-bys, including an overview of the number of items walked down and the number of areas walked-by.
-The walkdown report states that four Seismic Review teams (SRTs), each of which included two qualified Seismic Walkdown Engineers (SWEs), conducted the seismic walkdowns and area walk-bys.
-According to the seismic walkdown checklists (SWCs) and area walk-by checklists (AWCs), these activities were conducted over a span of about 6 weeks, starting in mid-September, 2012.
-The walkdown report also states that the SWEs discussed their observations with a questioning attitude, and documented the results of the seismic walkdown report provide the completed SWCs and AWCs, documenting the results for each item of equipment on SWELs 1 and 2 and each area containing SWEL equipment.
-The checklists were signed by both SWEs.
-The licensee used the checklists provided in Appendix C of the walkdown guidance report without modification.
+The NRC staff reviewed Section 5 of the walkdown report, which summarizes the results of the seismic walkdowns and area walk-bys, including an overview of the number of items walked down and the number of areas walked-by.
+The walkdown report states that teams consisting of at least two qualified SWEs conducted the seismic walkdowns and area walk-bys.
+The licensee stated that these activities were conducted from July 16, 2012, to August 15, 2012.
+The walkdown report also states that the SWEs discussed their observations and judgments with each other during the walkdowns.
+Additionally, the SWEs agreed on the results of their seismic walkdowns and area walk-bys before reporting the results of their review on the seismic walkdown checklists (SWCs) and area walk-by checklists (AWCs).
+Appendices E and F of the walkdown report provide the completed SWCs and AWCs documenting the results for each item of equipment on SWELs 1 and 2 and each area containing SWEL equipment.
+The licensee used the checklists provided in Appendix C of the walkdown guidance without modification.

 The licensee documented cases of potentially adverse seismic conditions (PASCs) in the checklists for further evaluation.
-Attachment E of the walkdown report lists the PASCs identified during the seismic walkdowns and the area walk-bys.
-The attachment describe how each condition was addressed (e.g., placement in the CAP), its resolution and current status.

-Based on the initial review of the checklists, the NRC staff was unable to confirm that all of the PASCs identified during the walkdowns were included in the walkdown report.
-By letter dated November 1, 2013, the staff issued two questions in a request for additional information (RAI) in order to obtain clarification regarding the process followed by the licensee when evaluating conditions identified in the field during the walkdowns and walk-bys.
+Section 6.2 of the walkdown report lists the PASCs identified during the seismic walkdowns and the area walk-bys.
+Based on the review of the checklists, the staff was unable to confirm that all the PASCs identified during the walkdowns were included in this table.
+As such, by letter dated November 1, 2013, the NRC staff issued two questions in a request for additional information (RAI) in order to obtain clarification regarding the process followed by the licensee when evaluating conditions identified in the field during the walkdowns and walk-bys.
 Specifically, in RAI 1 the staff requested the licensee to provide further explanation regarding how a field observation was determined to be PASC, and to ensure that the basis for determination was addressed using normal plant processes and documented in the walkdown report.
-In response to RAI 1, the licensee indicated that the Seismic Walkdowns and Area Walk-Bys were performed in accordance with the walkdown guidance document.
-The licensee confirmed that the SWEs actively discussed their observations and agreed on the PASCs.
-The SWEs used engineering judgment, based on their experience and training, to identify conditions that could be PASCs.
-Also, in response to RAI 1, the licensee clarified that unusual conditions that were not seismically significant were also reported to site personnel for further resolution through the CAP.
-These conditions, in some cases, were related to housekeeping procedures.
-Each PASC was addressed either with an LBE to determine whether it required entry into the CAP, or by entering it into the CAP directly.
-The licensee further stated that the decision to conduct an LBE or enter the condition directly into the CAP was made on a case-by-case basis, based on the perceived efficiency of each process for eventual resolution of each specific condition.
+In response to RAI 1, the licensee confirmed that observations that could not be readily judged to be acceptable were compared to the design basis documentation, or in some cases, engineering judgment was used to determine if the observation was a PASC.
+Observations that could not be confirmed through documentation or sound engineering judgment to meet the current licensing basis were identified as PASCs and were entered into the WBN-1 CAP.
+The licensee provided Table 1 of the RAI response, which includes all the PASCs identified during the walkdowns and area walk-bys for WBN-1, a description of how each condition was addressed (e.g., placement in the CAP), its resolution, and current status.
+The licensee clarified that in addition to the items included in Table 1, non-PASC observations, such as housekeeping and material conditions items, were identified by SWEs and addressed through the CAP.
+These observations, resolution, and current status are provided in Table 2 of the RAI response.

-After evaluating the licensee's response and reviewing Attachment E of the walkdown report, the NRC staff concludes that the licensee responded appropriately to RAI 1, PASCs were properly identified and documented, and summary Attachment E is considered complete.
+After evaluating the licensee's response and reviewing Table 1 of the RAI response, the NRC staff concludes that the licensee responded appropriately to RAI 1, PASCs were properly identified and documented, and Table 1 is considered complete.